Elcomsoft iOS Forensic Toolkit

 iOS Forensic Toolkit for Mac OS X requires an Intel-based Mac computer running macOS from 10.6 (Snow Leopard) to 10.12 (Sierra) with iTunes 10.6 or later installed.

-iOS Forensic Toolkit has a known compatibility issue with OS X 10.10.5 through 10.12 and old iOS devices (iPhone 4 and older) requiring the use of the DFU mode.
-Acquisition of newer devices is working correctly in all OS X versions including El Capitan (10.11) and Sierra (10.12).
+iOS Forensic Toolkit has a known compatibility issue with OS X 10.10.5 and 10.11 and old iOS devices (iPhone 4 and older) requiring the use of the DFU mode.
+Acquisition of newer devices is working correctly in El Capitan.

 The Toolkit for Microsoft Windows requires the computer running Windows XP, Windows 7, Windows 8/8.1 or Windows 10 with iTunes 10.6 or later installed.